kubestellar/kubestellar/docs/content/v0.20/architecture.md

               apply of the manifest into the namespace.
         - Worker returns and is ready to pick other keys from the queue.

 There are other event flows, based on the object GVK and type of event.
+Error conditions cause the re-enqueing of keys, resulting in retries.
 The following sections broadly describe these flows:

 #### Object Deleted

 When an object is deleted from the WDS, the handler’s *DeleteFunc* is invoked.
-Since most objects do not have a finalizer (which prevents deletion from the API server until the controller that sets the finalizer does some cleanup and then removes the object), a shallow copy of the object is added to a field in the key before pushing it to the work queue.
+A shallow copy of the object is added to a field in the key before pushing it to the work queue.
 Then:

 - Worker pulls the key from the work queue